Glace11-sudo/se_project_spots/README.md

 ## Description

 This project demonstrates responsive design meaning the elemenents displayed will adjust properly respective to the screen size.
-It specifically demonstrates correct element deminsions for mobile and desktop scren sizes.
+It specifically demonstrates correct element deminsions for mobile and desktop scren sizes. it also displays functionality with with opening, closing and submission of modals.

 ## tech Stack